LLNL/lime/shared/gdt_data/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; sigma = mu/divider

-The latest version of gaussian_delay.py, will automatically generate all files with the naming convention:  gdt_data_gxxx_mu_divyyy.zzz, where xxx is the Mean Delay and yyy is the divider.
+gaussian_delay.py, will automatically generate all files with the naming convention:  gdt_data_gxxx_mu_divyyy.zzz, where xxx is the Mean Delay and yyy is the divider.
 To maintain filename coordination between newly generated GDT files and clocks.c, the user must either edit clocks.c to reference the new filenames, or manually change the filenames to match clocks.c.